-This program aims to develop the knowledge and skills of a Bachelors-level graduate Mechanical Engineering to Masters level through advanced teaching, design work, and research.
+This programme aims to develop the knowledge and skills of a Bachelors-level graduate Mechanical Engineering to Masters level through advanced teaching, design work, and research.
 It provides an opportunity for candidates from different Engineering backgrounds to develop key Mechanical Engineering knowledge and skills required for their professional development.
-A key objective of the program is to be an accredited route to becoming a Chartered Engineer.
+A key objective of the programme is to be an accredited route to becoming a Chartered Engineer.

-This program makes use of Masters-level courses in the Engineering Sciences and Manufacture and Design complemented with specialist courses from relevant MSc courses offered by the Institute.
-There is a growing need for an advanced mechanical engineering program from our industry partners and this program has been specifically developed to meet this need and to encourage students into further learning.
+This programme makes use of Masters-level courses in the Engineering Sciences and Manufacture and Design complemented with specialist courses from relevant MSc courses offered by the Institute.
+There is a growing need for an advanced mechanical engineering programme from our industry partners and this programme has been specifically developed to meet this need and to encourage students into further learning.